Supplementary Python Basics

 sub = 'world'

-print('Check if the string contains only letters and numbers :', 'abcd1234'.isalnum())
+print('Check if string contains only letters and digits :', 'abcd1234'.isalnum())

-print('Check if the string contains only letters :', 'abcd'.isalpha())
+print('Check if string contains only letters :', 'abcd'.isalpha())

-print('Check if the string contains only digits :', '1234'.isdigit())
+print('Check if string contains only digits :', '1234'.isdigit())

-print('Check if every word starts with uppercase letter :', 'Tom Jerry'.istitle())
+print('Check if every word starts with uppercase letter:', 'Tom Jerry'.istitle())

-print('Check if the string consists entirely of spaces :', ' '.isspace())
+print('Check if string is all spaces :', ' '.isspace())

-print('Check if the string is all lowercase :', 'TOM JERRY'.isupper())
+print('Check if string is all lowercase :', 'TOM JERRY'.isupper())

-print('Check if the string is all uppercase :', 'tom jerry'.islower())
+print('Check if string is all uppercase :', 'tom jerry'.islower())

 s = 'apple,microsoft,ibm,intel,amd'

-print('Split the string by the specified separator :', s.split(','))
+print('Split string by specified delimiter :', s.split(','))

-print('Split the string by the specified separator, limit the split count to 3 times :', s.split(',', 3))
+print('Split string by specified delimiter, limiting splits to 3 times :', s.split(',', 3))

-print('Split the string by the specified separator from right :', s.rsplit(','))
+print('Split string by specified delimiter from right :', s.rsplit(','))

-print('Split the string by the specified separator from right, limit the split count to 3 times :', s.rsplit(',', 3))
+print('Split string by specified delimiter from right, limiting splits to 3 times:', s.rsplit(',', 3))

-print('Join the list with the string as separator :', ', '.join(['Tom', 'Jerry', 'John']))
+print('Join list items into a string separated by commas :', ', '.join(['Tom', 'Jerry', 'John']))

-print(f'Remove leading and trailing spaces :【{" abc ".strip()}】')
+print(f'Remove leading and trailing whitespaces :【{" abc ".strip()}】')

-print(f'Remove trailing spaces :【{" abc ".rstrip()}】')
+print(f'Remove trailing whitespaces :【{" abc ".rstrip()}】')

-print(f'Remove leading spaces :【{" abc ".lstrip()}】')
+print(f'Remove leading whitespaces :【{" abc ".lstrip()}】')

-print(f'Remove specified characters at both ends :【{"xyzabc789".strip("xyz789")}】')
+print(f'Remove specified characters from both ends :【{"xyzabc789".strip("xyz789")}】')

-print(f'Remove specified characters at both ends :【{"xyzabc789".rstrip("xyz789")}】')
+print(f'Remove specified characters from the right end :【{"xyzabc789".rstrip("xyz789")}】')

-print(f'Remove specified characters at both ends :【{"xyzabc789".lstrip("xyz789")}】')
+print(f'Remove specified characters from the left end :【{"xyzabc789".lstrip("xyz789")}】')

 print('Replace specified content in the string :', 'abc123abc'.replace('123', 'xyz'))